chenyu9999/PCDA/README.md

 #### Usage_2

-You should have the `config.json` file ready before running the PCDA detection script and having the WeChat or other applets as it is in the `input_applets_dir` directory.
+You should have the `config.json` file ready before running the detection script and having the WeChat or other applets as it is in the `input_applets_dir` directory.

-To test the PCDA detection script, run the following command:
+To test the detection script, run the following command:

 ```bash
 python3 main.py